rbaumbach/Utensils-Extensions/README.md

 ## What tools are extended?

-* Extending the "pequeno" networker to include `async` versions of networking requests
+* Extending the "pequeno" networker to include `async` versions of networking requests:

 ```swift
 let networker = PequenoNetworking(baseURL: "https://dogsrbettahthancats.party")